top of page

 Baz finally arrives, all bravado and jokes, immediately checked by Nan and the women who have already done the work as Cherry reaches the point of delivery.

-The episode holds on two thresholds.
 A baby about to be born.
-Yonni on the edge of collapse.
 Men waiting outside.
 Women holding the centre.
 The storm rages.
 Mayoonderie watches itself in real time.